hassanshaikley/rpi-drum-machine-nerves-slides/script.md

 Get the dependencies for the given target.
 Then, as long as you have an SD card plugged in you can burn the firmware into the SD card!

-If you punch in `iex -S mix` on your dev machine you'll see this.
+And if you punch in `iex -S mix` on your dev machine you'll see this.
 Which is also what you'll see on the RPI.

+This was a lot of words but all we've done so far is run a generator and we have our hello world embedded scenic project.

 SOUND OUTPUT TO JACK

-The command at the top is essentially what you want to hit the command line with.
+The command at the top is essentially what you want to hit the command line with to set the target for the audio output.

-I've listed the different options, but I'm using a headphone jack speaker so I stick to analog.
+I've listed the various options, but I'm using a headphone jack speaker so I stick to analog.

 CHANGING VOLUME